 The correct word choice can make all the difference when trying to persuade someone.
 For example, let’s say you’re trying to convince your boss to give you a raise.
 Instead of saying “I deserve a raise,” try using phrases like “I would be an asset to the company” or “I’m worth more than I’m being paid.”
 These phrases are more likely to resonate with your boss and help you make your case.

 There are also certain words you should avoid when it comes to persuasion.
 For example, words like “always” and “never” can make you sound inflexible, while words like “should” and “ought to” can make you sound judgmental.
 Instead of using these words, try using phrases like “I think” or “I feel.”
-These phrases will help you communicate more open-minded and reasonable, both of which are key in persuasion.
+These phrases will help you communicate more open-mindedly and reasonably, both of which are key in persuasion.

 Finally, it’s important to remember that persuasion is not about manipulation.
 It would help if you only used persuasive techniques when you genuinely believe what you’re saying.
 If you don’t believe in what you’re trying to sell, the other person is likely to see right through you.

-What is the difference between persuasion vs manipulation?
+What is the difference between persuasion and manipulation?

 Persuasion is convincing someone to see things your way, while manipulation is using underhanded tactics to get what you want.
 Manipulation is often seen as unethical, while persuasion requires effective communication.
 Both persuasion and manipulation can be used for good or evil purposes.
 However, persuasion is generally seen as more positive because it doesn’t involve tricking or deceiving someone.
 Additionally, people are more likely to respond positively to persuasion than to manipulation.
 If you’re unsure whether something constitutes persuasion or manipulation, it’s always best to take caution and use persuasive techniques instead of manipulative ones.